Common Childhood NCDs

 Adolescent sexual and reproductive health

 Sexual initiation and sexual activity vary widely by region, country, and gender.
 However, in all regions young people are reaching puberty earlier, often engaging in sexual activity at a younger age.
 Adolescents are particularly vulnerable to sexually transmitted infections, HIV transmission, unplanned pregnancies, and sexual abuse.

 Some sexually transmitted infections (STIs) can be easily cured with antibiotics when caught early but others have no known cure.
 Left untreated, some STIs can lead to infertility, pregnancy complications, organ damage, and even death.

-Adolescent pregnancies increasingly lead to a number of complications for the mother including anaemia, malaria, HIV and other sexually transmitted infections, postpartum haemorrhage and mental disorders, such as depression.
+Adolescent pregnancies increasingly lead to a number of complications for the mother including anemia, malaria, HIV and other sexually transmitted infections, postpartum hemorrhage and mental disorders, such as depression.
 Stillbirths and sudden infant death syndrome are also more common among babies born to adolescent mothers.

 Many young people face barriers to reproductive health information and family planning services.
 Even where they exist, a large proportion of reproductive health services fail to provide age-appropriate, non-judgmental and full range supportive care to adolescents.
 Many societies openly disapprove adolescent sexual activity due to embedded cultural and religious factors and beliefs.
 Support for adolescent sexual and reproductive health must include comprehensive sexuality education; services to prevent, diagnose and treat STIs; and counseling on family planning.

 For additional resources on adolescent sexual and reproductive health, please visit: United Nations Population Fund